tedsmith/quickhash/README.txt

 New tab added titled 'Compare Two Files' to allow the user to check if two files in two different places (folders) are identical, or not, without having to hash all the other files in those respective folders.
 For example, C:\Data\FileA.doc and C:\BackupFiles\FileA.doc

-Fixed column mis-alignment for HTML output of the FileS tab; the mis-alignment was caused by the seperation of file name and file path into two different columns in v2.5.2. where the seperation in the grid was not carried forward to the HTML output.
+Fixed column mis-alignment for HTML output of the ?FileS? tab; the mis-alignment was caused by the seperation of file name and file path into two different columns in v2.5.2. where the seperation in the grid was not carried forward to the HTML output.

 Added the ability to delete duplicate files where found, if the user chooses to detect duplicate files only.